shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 # Conclusion

 Congratulation on finishing this tutorial.
-Thank you for taking the time to complete it.
 In this tutorial, we have learned how to create a Funding DAO smart contract and a frontend using Next.js for the same.
 To extend this dApp you can create an authentication system using protocols like [Ceremic Network](https://ceramic.network/).

 Keep building on Web3.